8-BIT-DEV/Slimey-Land-MAN/README.md

 - [ ] Android

 # Compiling
 As slimey land man! is just A codeblocks project you can just open it up there and compile.
 For other platforms I am working on that.
-If you looked at the stuff with windows you would see its very broken.
-But it should be fixed "soon"